mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Expenses   | $23,133  | $9,657  | <font color="green">-$13,477 (-58%)</font> |
 | Net Profit | -$20,871 | -$2,402 | <font color="green">+$18,469 (+88%)</font> |

-I still finished the year in the red, but I'm much closer to profitability than I was last year.
+Overall, I still finished the year at a loss.
+Compared to my first year, I improved substantially.
+I tripled revenue to $7.2k and cut expenses by more than half.

 ## How can you afford to keep losing money?

-When I tell people what I do or even if they read my blog, people come away thinking that I fund my ventures by freelancing, but I've actually never done freelance work.
-I recognize that I'm very fortunate to pursue this lifestyle, and it comes from three main factors.
+Two years is a long time to run a business that loses money, so people are often confused about how I pay for this.
+Many assume that I take on freelance work, but I've never done that.
+I'm very fortunate to have the luxury of failing for so long, and it comes down to three main factors:

-* Low expenses: I live in an inexpensive area where my expenses are around $2k/mo.
+* Low expenses: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
-* High savings: It's hard to work for big software companies for 11 years without a healthy pad of savings.
+* High savings: It's hard to work for big software companies for 11 years without building a decently-sized nest egg.
-* Lucky investments: I've been putting money into the S&P 500 for historically strong runs and I took small bets on cryptocurrency that paid off well.
+* Lucky investments: I've kept most of my savings in the S&P 500 throughout my career at a time when it's had historically strong runs, and I took small bets on cryptocurrency that paid off well.

 ## Project by project